mpirotaiswilton-IW/Info-Fetcher-Microservice-Observable/README.md

 ```
 docker exec -it db psql -U {DATABASE_USERNAME} -d {DATABASE_USERNAME} -f /tmp/Mock_data.sql
 ```
-This will fill our `db` postgres database container with testing data with the file `/db/Mock_data.sql`.
+This will fill our `db` postgres database container with 1000 Person entries  from the file `/db/Mock_data.sql`.

 ## Testing the Microservice